Semantic Search over 9 Million Mathematical Theorems: Experiments

 \subsection{Metrics}

-To measure the performance of our search engine against existing literature review tools, we employ three commonly used information retrieval metrics, following standard practice in mathematical retrieval benchmarks \cite{Mansouri2022OverviewOA, dadure2024mathir}.
-Firstly, Precision@$k$ calculates the proportion of relevant documents in the first $k$ results of a query.
+To measure the performance of our search engine against existing literature review tools, we employ two commonly used information retrieval metrics, following standard practice in mathematical retrieval benchmarks \cite{Mansouri2022OverviewOA, dadure2024mathir}.
+Hit@$k$, also known as the hit rate, measures whether the correct result appears anywhere in the top $k$ results:

-where $\mathcal{Q}$ is the set of queries and $\mathbb{I}(i,j)$ is an indicator function that equals one if and only if the $j$-th result of the $i$-th query is an exact match, and is zero otherwise.
-Similar to Precision, we calculate Hit@$k$, also known as the hit rate:

-where $d_{i,k}$ denotes the top-$k$ results of the $i$-th query.
-This indicator function is 1 if and only if at least one of the top-$k$ results is an exact match, and is zero otherwise.
-Because each query targets at most one exact match, Precision@$k$ and Hit@$k$ target complementary behaviors: early accuracy and robustness to ranking noise.

-Another metric we use is Mean Reciprocal Rank (MRR@$k$) \cite{Craswell2009}, which takes the reciprocal of the rank at which an exact match is discovered:
+where $\mathcal{Q}$ is the set of queries, $r_{i,j}$ is the $j$-th result of the $i$-th query, and $\mathbb{I}(r_{i,j})$ equals 1 if and only if $r_{i,j}$ is an exact match.
+We also use Mean Reciprocal Rank (MRR@$k$) \cite{Craswell2009}, which takes the reciprocal of the rank at which an exact match is discovered:

 where $\text{rank}_i$ is the position of the first relevant result.